daniel-samson/typefs/docs/introduction.md

 ---

 ## Meet Type FS

-A file storage package that provides a single interface to many types of filesystems.
+The single way to manipulate files in NodeJS/TypeScript.
+With Type FS you can define multiple disk locations over common protocols such as file, s3 etc. and then use the the disk manager to manipulate files in those disks.

 ## Why Type FS

-- Keeps your code readable.
+- Write automation scripts to manage files in many storage locations.
-- Restricts access to directories in your filesystem.
+- In your web application, restrict access to directories in your filesystem.
-- You only have to learn one set of methods for each type of storage.
+- Keep your code readable.
+No callback hell, No excess promises.
-- Prevents vendor lock in
+- You only have to learn one set of methods.
-- Supports JSON or JavaScript configuration files.
+- Supports JSON, TypeScript, or JavaScript configuration files.
 - Can be configured via environment variables to change the storage configuration.